 Power can be defined as the probability of finding a real difference, if it exists.
 80% or 0.8 is considered an acceptable value for power.
 The power analysis is performed independently for each compound.
 Given the sample size, the variance of abundance values and the size of the difference we want to detect, we can calculate the power.
 Also, for a given power of 80% we can determine how many samples are required to ensure we find a difference if it actually exists.

-For each protein, we know the abundance variance, the sample size and the difference between the group means.
+For each compound, we know the abundance variance, the sample size and the difference between the group means.
 Using this data, we can calculate the power.
 If the observed difference between group means is a true difference, then the power tells us the probability of finding it to be significant.
 In other words, if two groups means are truly different and we have a power of 0.4, then we are only 40% likely to find that the difference exists.
 Clearly, we would like to have a much higher power; 0.8 for example.
-We are more likely to find as significant those proteins with a large difference between groups.
-Thus, these proteins will have a high power.
-Also, these proteins will have a lower p-value, as the greater the difference between proteins (all other factors being equal), then the lower the p-value.
+We are more likely to find as significant those compounds with a large difference between groups.
+Thus, these compounds will have a high power.
+Also, these compounds will have a lower p-value, as the greater the difference between compounds (all other factors being equal), then the lower the p-value.

 Sample size calculation